automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Alaskacephale.md

 # Alaskacephale
-## Description: Can you guess which state this pachycephalosaur was found in?
+## Can you guess which state this pachycephalosaur was found in?